1952 United States House of Representatives elections

 The 1952 United States House of Representatives elections was an election for the United States House of Representatives to elect members to serve in the 83rd United States Congress.
 They were held for the most part on November 4, 1952, while Maine held theirs on September 8.
 This was the first election after the congressional reapportionment based on the 1950 census.
 It also coincided with the election of President Dwight Eisenhower.
 Eisenhower's Republican Party gained 22 seats from the Democratic Party, gaining a majority of the House.

+Despite the Republican victory, the Democrats won the popular vote by almost 250,000 votes (0.4%) due to their overwhelming margins in the Solid South.
+As a result, this marked one of only two times in the 20th century in which the Republicans won a House majority without winning the popular vote, with the other time being in 1996; it was also one of four times where either party did so in the 20th century, with the other three instances occurring in 1914, 1942, and 1996.
+However, of these four, this election was the only one, and the only such election in US House history as of 2026, where the party that won the popular vote but not the House majority also suffered a net loss in seats.

-However, the Democrats had almost 250,000 more votes (0.4%) thanks to overwhelming margins in the Solid South, although this election did see the first Republican elected to the House from North Carolina since 1928, and the first Republicans elected from Virginia since 1930.
-As of 2025, this is the last election in which both major parties increased their share of the popular vote simultaneously, largely due to the disintegration of the American Labor Party and other third parties.
+Though the Democrats continued their winning streak in the Solid South, this election did see the first Republican elected to the House from North Carolina since 1928, and the first Republicans elected from Virginia since 1930.
+As of 2026, this is the last election in which both major parties increased their share of the popular vote simultaneously, largely due to the disintegration of the American Labor Party and other third parties.

 The dismal approval rating of the outgoing president Harry Truman was one reason why his party lost its House majority.
 Also, continued uneasiness about the Korean War was an important factor.
 Joseph Martin (R-Massachusetts) became Speaker of the House, exchanging places with Sam Rayburn (D-Texas), who became the new Minority Leader.

-This was the last time Republicans won control of the House of Representatives until 1994, despite the GOP controlling the presidency for the majority of the next four decades, Democrats outperformed in down-ballot elections, especially in the South, which had started to drift towards Republican presidential candidates.
-As of 2025, this is the last time the House changed partisan control during a presidential election, and the last time both houses did so simultaneously.
-This marked one of only two times in the 20th century in which the Republicans won a House majority without winning the popular vote, with the other time being in 1996; it was also one of four times where either party did so in the 20th century, with the other three instances occurring in 1914, 1942, and 1996.
+This was the last time Republicans won control of the House of Representatives until 1994, despite the GOP controlling the presidency for the majority of the next four decades.
+Democrats outperformed in downballot elections, especially in the South, which had started to drift towards Republican presidential candidates.
+As of 2026, this is the last time the House changed partisan control during a presidential election, and the last time both houses did so simultaneously.